M

 Everyone has to see and make their own miracles.

-If we try to do something that we consider impossible, we may end up doing miracles.
+If we try to do something that we consider impossible,

-A miracle is not an achievement.
-They happen and are done all the time.
-We experience them when we walk in the world with our mind open.
+We experience them when we walk in the world with open minds.

 The world of miracles is inexhaustible.

-Every moment is a miracle.
-Even when we don't feel or recognise, life is still going strong.
+Even when we don't feel or recognise,

-We miss seeing many miracles because it is easier to pass than to see them.
+because it is easier to pass than to see them.

 Everyone can be a miracle to another person.